apidiff

 For example,

-Depending on how you invoke apidiff
+Depending on how you invoke apidiff, you may need

-to quote the pattern to prevent the *
+to quote the pattern to prevent the * characters being

 interpreted by a command shell.